GAS HOT WATER

 Why choose gas hot water?

 If you already have a gas hot water heater that’s malfunctioning, our expert plumbers will rectify your issue with minimal downtime.
-At Metropolitan Plumbing, we can repair, replace or supply and newly install your gas hot water heater.
-We specialise in all well-known and trusted gas hot water heater manufacturers including:
+At Metropolitan Plumbing, we can repair, replace or supply and newly install your heater.
+Metropolitan Plumbing specialise in all well-known and trusted heater manufacturers including:

 - Rheem Gas Storage Heaters